Tritium beta decay with modified neutrino dispersion relations: KATRIN in the dark sea

-A slight preference of the (axial-)vector potential $g^{}_{V} V^{}_{0} = -0.45~{\rm eV}$ can be noted.
-The current sensitivity of KATRIN is not sufficient to distinguish the vector and axial-vector cases.
-Keeping the best-fit values so far, the future sensitivities to reach the reference KATRIN target $m^{}_{\nu} < 0.2~{\rm eV}$ and by reducing potential fluctuations by a factor of three are shown as dotted curves.
+A slight preference of the (axial-)vector potential $g^{}_{V} V^{}_{0} = -0.42~{\rm eV}$ can be noted.
+Keeping the best-fit values so far, future sensitivities to reach the reference KATRIN target $m^{}_{\nu} < 0.2~{\rm eV}$ and by reducing potential fluctuations by a factor of three are shown as dotted curves.
 In comparison, assuming no new physics contributions, the sensitivities are instead given by the dashed curves.